evinracher/gestor_tests/README.md

 # gestor_tests

-This is the production branch.
+master is the production branch.
 This code is intended to be execute on a Raspberry Pi (We used RPi 4)

 # Instructions